 Because XDR is a newer industry, the vendor who do offer it are powerhouse names in the industry.
 Some of the vendors to make our list of top XDR solutions this year include:

 - Palo Alto Networks

-Learn more about the emerging, comprehensive technology and the budding XDR market in our Top XDR Solutions of 2021.
+Learn more about the emerging, comprehensive technology and the budding XDR market in our Top XDR Solutions.